Uncorrelated / Alternative Alternatives

 As the majority of alternative alternatives are in less proven asset classes, it is imperative to construct a diversified portfolio.
 We are focused on identifying best-in-class asset managers in many of these sectors and invest through a combination of commingled funds, separate accounts, bespoke joint ventures and co-investments.
 The majority of our private alternative alternatives investments are held in our evergreen Partners Capital Phoenix II vehicle which includes both private debt and uncorrelated illiquid strategies.
 We also offer bespoke specialist mandates for larger clients.

 In 2017, we established a joint venture with IMF Bentham, an ASX- listed company, to provide litigation funding in Australia, Europe, Canada and South East Asia.
 Litigation funders finance the legal costs of pursuing a claim in exchange for a share of the any settlement or award, which across a diversified portfolio provides an uncorrelated return stream with a comparatively low probability of capital impairment.
 IMF Bentham is one of the pioneers of the litigation funding industry with a track record since 2001 of more than 160 concluded cases and a 2.5x multiple on invested capital.
-Our joint venture was structured simply as a preferred equity investment in the fund whereby we earned a 12.5% preferred return on our invested capital with a 20% share of the residual proceeds.
+Our joint venture was structured simply as a preferred equity investment in the fund.
 For clarification, no clients were invested directly in the fund, only through this preferred equity position.